certifaction/cli/README.md

 >POST /prepare
 >```
 >#### Description
->Take the input file and prepare it for signing.
+>Takes the input file and prepares it for signing.
 A salt and a document claim
 >encryption key pair is added to the document, and optionally a branded footer.
 >If enabled, a Digital Twin QR code with a document encryption key will be added
 >to the document.
 The resulting document is called a digital original.
 If the
 >input file is already a digital original then the command will return the input
 >file unchanged.
 Currently only processes PDF files.
 An error is returned if
 >the input is not a PDF file.
 >#### Authenticated
 >Yes